zerolagtime/linux-audit-reporting/README.md

                          sudo mv 02-media.rules /etc/audit/rules.d && \
                          sudo service auditd restart
 ```
-A system-specific file will be created help the auditor with a one-time
+A system-specific file will be created to help the auditor with a one-time
-fix to the system that provides better coverage of the requirement.
+fix to the system which provides better coverage of the requirement.

-## RMF Requirements Satisfied
+## Risk Management Framework  Requirements Satisfied
 Surprise!
-This script does *not* satisfy AU-2, which is just a requirement
+This script does *not* satisfy AU-2, which only spells out
-to collect the audit.
-If the system had no auditing configuration, this
+specific event types to be audited.
+If the system had no auditing
-script would not be effective.
+configuration, this script would not be effective.

 In the list of NIST SP 800-53r4 requirements below, this script either
 directly implements the requirement, or empowers the user to satisfy
 the requirement with a few additional procedures.
 An example of
-"additional procecures" might be steps to mount a USB storage device to
+"additional procecures" might include steps to mount a USB storage device to
-the system and then to use the `-a` command line option to automatically
+the system and then to use the `-a` command line option to
-archive the audit log and generated report.
+archive the audit log and generated report automatically.

 * AC-5 - Separation of Duties
 * AU-6 - Audit Review, Analysis, and Reporting